ludios/useful-bookmarklets/README.md

 ## Inject width=device-width

-Useful on mobile when browsing pre-smartphone pages, but where the font size is too small due to the lack of `<meta name="viewport" content="width=device-width" />`.
+Useful on mobile when reading pages authored before smartphones, where the font size is too small due to the lack of `<meta name="viewport" content="width=device-width" />`.

 ```js
 javascript:(function() {